-Let’s start with data.
 Only 33% of all strategic initiatives are successfully implemented.
-Merely 14% of all employees consider themselves fully engaged in their job.
-These miserable findings have proven overwhelmingly consistent over time.
+Only 14% of all employees consider themselves fully engaged in their job.
+In an ever-changing world, these findings have proven to be a constant over time.

-We believe that there is a huge untapped potential for organisations across the globe.
-And we believe that some of the potential could be unleashed by rethinking the way organisations strategise.
+This leaves huge untapped potential for organisations across the globe.
+Some of this potential could be unleashed by rethinking the way organisations strategise.

 Let’s be clear.
 We haven’t found the conclusive formula for how to do strategy.
-But based on decades of hands-on experience and from collaborating closely with global thought leaders, most notably Roger Martin, we have learnt a few things.
-Things that might inspire new ways of strategising in a business world where the needs for speed, agility and passion seem ubiquitous.
+But based on decades of hands-on experience and from collaborating closely with global thought leaders, most notably Roger Martin, we’ve learnt a few things.
+Things that might inspire new ways of strategising in a business world where agility and speed hold the key to success.

-We have adopted the idea of proposing a set of dogmas – and will share our dogmas for making better strategies on a continuous basis.
-They are intended to stimulate thinking about how to strategise in new ways that are more fit for humans and fit for the future.
+We propose a set of dogmas for making better strategies.
+The dogmas are intended to stimulate thinking about how to strategise in new ways that are more fit for humans and fit for the future.

-We have kept them simple.
-We base them on our everyday work with companies, and we have seen them work.
-And we hope that they will inspire and improve your strategic work – and ultimately your business results.
+Our dogmas are simple.
+They are based on our everyday work with companies, and we’ve seen them work.
+We hope that they will inspire and improve your strategic work – and ultimately your business results.